Debt to Income Ratio

-Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you have paid your other monthly debts.
+Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other recurring debts have been paid.

-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
-Recurring debt includes auto/boat loans, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt.
+Recurring debt includes things like vehicle payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are just guidelines.
-We will be happy to pre-qualify you to help you determine how much you can afford.
+Remember these are just guidelines.
+We will be happy to help you pre-qualify to help you figure out how much you can afford.

 Pacific Loan Brokers can walk you through the pitfalls of getting a mortgage.
-Call us at 877-310-6200.
+Give us a call at 877-310-6200.